Joe Horton

 I am an associate professor in philosophy at University College London and an associate editor at Mind and Philosophy & Public Affairs.

 I work mainly on issues in ethics and political philosophy, but I am also interested in rationality and epistemology.
-My recent work focuses on questions about interpersonal aggregation, suboptimal supererogation, exploitation and egalitarianism, the procreation asymmetry, and normative uncertainty.
+My recent work focuses on questions about interpersonal aggregation, suboptimal supererogation, exploitation and egalitarianism, the procreation asymmetry, and evaluative uncertainty.

 You can contact me at joe.horton@ucl.ac.uk.
 You can find my CV here.